 Sophomores and juniors with at least a 3.0 GPA majoring in mathematics, the natural sciences, or engineering.
 Psychology also counts.

 The University of Missouri may nominate up to five students for the Goldwater Scholarship each year.
 For this reason, the Fellowships Office facilitates a campus-level competition for Goldwater Scholarship nominations.

-Students should work with a research advisor to complete the Goldwater Scholarship Campus Application by November 2 if they wish to be considered for a campus nomination.
+Students should work with a research advisor to complete the Goldwater Scholarship Campus Application by Nov.
+28, 2022, if they wish to be considered for a campus nomination in the 2023 competition.
 The campus application includes the following components:

 - Unofficial Transcript

 - What are your career goals and professional aspirations?
 Indicate which area(s) of mathematics, science, or engineering you are considering pursuing in your research career and specify how your current academic program and your overall educational plans will assist you in achieving your career goals and professional aspirations (3,000-character limit including spaces).

 - Research Essay